PartialVolume/shredos.x86_64/README.md

 >sudo losetup -a | grep -i loopbackfile.img /dev/loop30
 ```
-We now have a virtual disc called /dev/loop30 that is 270MB in size.
-Now copy the shredos-2023.08.2_25.1_x86-64_0.35_20231202.img file onto this virtual disc using the dd command
+We now have a virtual disk called /dev/loop30 that is 270MB in size.
+Now copy the shredos-2023.08.2_25.1_x86-64_0.35_20231202.img file onto this virtual disk using the dd command
 ```
 >sudo dd if=shredos-2023.08.2_25.1_x86-64_0.35_20231202.img of=/dev/loop30
 ```